The process for applicants applying for a Paediatric Investigation Plan (PIP) waiver in a no-deal Brexit

 Where a valid request for an EU-PIP or modification or waiver has been made to the EMA, but the PDCO has not yet given any opinion, or where the UK disagreed with the PDCO opinion:

 - These PIPs should be resubmitted to the MHRA unless the applicant notifies MHRA that they do not wish the application to proceed.

-For clarity, EU-PIPs which become UK-PIPs under these transitional provisions will be referred to as adopted UK-PIPs in this guidance.
+EU-PIPs which become UK-PIPs under these transitional provisions will be referred to as adopted UK-PIPs in this guidance.
 New UK-PIP submissions after exit day that have been assessed and agreed by the MHRA, will be referred to as agreed UK-PIPs.